KennethBrandon/Arduino-Time-Lapse/README.md

 # Arduino-Time-Lapse
 An Arduino project to create a simple time-lapse dolly

+## Components List:
+* Arduino Nano
+* EasyDriver Stepper Board
+* Stepper Motor
+* 5 buttons
+* Speaker

+## Wiring Diagram
+* Maybe one day

+## Usage
+* Move the stepper to start location, location A
+* Set Location A
+* Move the stepper to end location, location B
+* Set Location B
+* Set duration of time-lapse in hours, minutes, or seconds
+* See overview of time-lapse
+* Begin time-lapse

 ## Setting up Build Environment
 * Install [Arduino IDE](https://www.arduino.cc/en/Main/Software)
 * Clone this repo in the Arudino folder